mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 If you trigger the curl more than 5 times, you should see that the request is stuck for a while - this indicates that the "Queue" is full.

-## Tuning up by setting more readers / workers in parallel!
+## Tuning up by setting more readers / workers in parallel

 First create a class for workers and give it a name for tracing: